hippogriffin/ess-helm/README.md

 We are not going to expose every single application configuration option.

+## Changelog

+The chart changelog is built using towncrier.
+Every PR requires a newsfragment created using : `towncrier create`.
+The fragment number should match the PR number.

+Each newsfragment accepts on type of artifct hub kind changes : `added`, `changed`, `removed`, `fixed`, `security`.

+The changelog is built on release time using `towncrier build` in the chart directory.
+The changelog is also injected into the `Chart.yaml` under the annotation `artifacthub.io/changes`.

 ## Releasing

 To create a release, just construct a tag with the desired version number.